javelit/docs/content/develop/api-reference/data/_index.md

 When you're working with data, it is extremely valuable to visualize that data quickly, interactively, and from multiple different angles.
-That's what Jeamlit is actually built and optimized for.
+That's what Javelit is actually built and optimized for.

 You can display data via [charts](/develop/api-reference/charts), and you can display it in raw form.
-These are the Jeamlit commands you can use to display and interact with raw data.
+These are the Javelit commands you can use to display and interact with raw data.

 <TileContainer>